 Step 7: Purchase tools and equipment

 As your business grows, you can purchase or loan equipment based on customer demands.
 For example, if there are more tire-changing appointments, you can look into wheel balancers and tire-changing equipment.
 Some equipment requires certain ceiling requirements, such as vehicle lifts.
-Before you choose a location and look into purchasing two-post or four-post lifts, take into account the ceiling height required to install these lifts.

 Step 8: Hire your all-star team